 Recommendations are essential for any E-commerce business, but manually creating them can be time-consuming and expensive.
 However, with the help of AI, your products are automatically recommended based on customer reviews and other data collected from your website.
 This way, you don’t have to spend hours making recommendations manually – or hiring someone to do it for you!
 Isn’t that great?!

-One of the main benefits of AI in E-commerce is the increased ability to personalise the customer shopping experience.
+One of the main benefits of AI in E-commerce is the increased ability to personalize the customer shopping experience.
 This allows AI-powered E-commerce platforms to continuously know customer preferences and habits, enabling them to deliver a better experience and generate more revenue.
 As a result, the ability to continually improve the E-commerce experience is driving the growth of online retail in general.

-AI can predict what we want and need by analysing historical data.
+AI can predict what we want and need by analyzing historical data.
 And the way it can save time and money is by making it an essential part of e-commerce.
 For example, Amazon uses AI to predict which products customers are likely to buy and recommend them to customers, leading to higher conversion rates and better customer experiences.

 In addition to customer support chatbots, AI helps automate tasks like collecting and analysing huge amounts of data to generate reports, inventory management on the E-commerce platform, and more.